So you've got COVID. Here's what to do

 Omicron is so ridiculously contagious that even if you follow recommended precautions, you still might get it.
 And if your job requires you to interact with people or if you have kids in your household, forget it; it can feel more like a "when" rather than an "if."

-We talked to four experts who lay out the steps you need to take to care for your physical and mental health, and how to keep your community safe, from the moment you or a member of your household has been exposed to when you can spring back into regular life post recovery.
+We talked to four experts who laid out the steps you need to take to care for your physical and mental health, and how to keep your community safe, from the moment you or a member of your household has been exposed to when you can spring back into regular life post-recovery.

 Because, yes, this can be a scary, stressful and logistically confusing time.
 So take a deep breath.
 You've got this.
 Here we go.

-If you are showing signs of a virus (fever, headache, congestion, sore throat, gastrointestinal issues) what you do next can really depend on your access to testing, says Dr. Cassandra Pierre, medical director of public health programs at Boston Medical Center and a parent of 4-year-old twins who just had COVID.
+If you are showing signs of a virus (fever, headache, congestion, sore throat, gastrointestinal issues), what you do next might depend on your access to testing, says Dr. Cassandra Pierre, medical director of public health programs at Boston Medical Center and a parent of 4-year-old twins who just had COVID-19.

 If you have a decent supply of at-home antigen tests, says Pierre, go ahead and take one as soon as you feel ill.
 "But do not," she stresses, "use that test as proof-positive that you can go out and interact in society, thinking it's just a cold."
 Many people are using an early negative test as a false sense of assurance, she says.

-For those that are symptomatic and test negative the first time, go ahead and take a second test on day three or four, says Pierre.
+For those who are symptomatic and test negative the first time, go ahead and take a second test on Day 3 or 4, says Pierre.
 That's when most of the positive test results are coming in with this variant.

 And if you don't have access to multiple at-home tests?
 Isolate immediately and save your test for the third or fourth day, she says.
 If you don't have access to home tests or they aren't in your budget, check out free community testing sites in your area.

-The only time you may want or need to get a follow-up PCR test – which is more sensitive to the virus – is if you get a negative test in those first couple days and need to know immediately if you have COVID for your job or other reasons.
+The only time you may want or need to get a follow-up PCR test, which is more sensitive to the virus, is if you get a negative test in those first couple of days and need to know immediately if you have COVID-19 for your job or other reasons.

 Step 2: Let people know and cancel plans

-One of the first (and the best) things you can do for your community is inform all the appropriate people that you have COVID, says Pierre – including everyone you've interacted with.
-Even though you and your household may just have mild symptoms, people that you have may have passed it on to need to know, says Pierre.
-This is especially true for people who are not vaccinated or with underlying health conditions that puts them at risk of severe illness, she adds.
+One of the first (and the best) things you can do for your community is inform all the appropriate people that you have COVID-19, says Pierre — including everyone you've interacted with.
+Even though you and your household may just have mild symptoms, people that you may have passed it on to need to know, says Pierre.
+This is especially true for people who have not been vaccinated or those with underlying health conditions that put them at risk of severe illness, she adds.

 And don't go anywhere unless it is to seek needed medical care or to get a breath of fresh air — away from other people, says Smith.
 "Don't go to church, don't go to the stores.
 You can go outside as long as you aren't interacting with anyone."